W Series (championship): Media coverage

 W Series race coverage was initially available on Channel 4 in the UK.
 The show was presented by long-time F1 journalist and sports presenter Lee McKenzie, who shared the duties with fellow presenter Anna Woolhouse.
 Claire Cottingham held the position of lead commentator for the first season, with expert analysis from former Formula One drivers David Coulthard and Allan McNish on a rotating basis and both Ted Kravitz and Amy Reynolds acting as pit-lane/paddock reporters.
 For 2021, Cottingham and Coulthard/McNish were replaced with Channel 4's Formula One commentator Alex Jacques and double-amputee racer Billy Monger respectively, with 2019 W Series driver Naomi Schiff added to the line-up as a feature presenter.
 Both Jacques and Monger were forced to miss the opening two rounds of 2021 after Monger tested positive for COVID-19, and were replaced with Ben Edwards and Coulthard respectively.

 In May 2022, Sky Sports UK announced it had obtained exclusive live broadcast rights for three years, including a broadcast partnership with Sky Italia.
-In the UK, Channel 4 now show only race highlights, with the exception of the Silverstone race which will show live coverage alongside Sky.
+In the UK, Channel 4 showed only race highlights, with the exception of the Silverstone race, for which it showed live coverage alongside Sky.
 Jacques held onto his lead commentary role for races, with Monger and Schiff rotating between roles as expert analysts and pit reporters – Schiff's role growing to covering practice sessions alongside guest analysis from W Series hires including reserve driver Ayla Ågren and the series' head of communications Charlotte Sefton.

 In June 2021, a six-part documentary on the 2019 season titled Driven was launched on UK Channel 4's on-demand service.
 Modelled on Formula 1: Drive to Survive, media outlets lamented the docuseries as a missed opportunity given extremely limited release and its airing towards the end of the COVID-19 pandemic.